Frequently Asked Questions:

 Graduate students are supervised by a faculty composed of thirty-nine professors, committed to teaching excellence and innovative research who offer M.A and Ph.D. programmes in a wide range of geographic, chronological, transnational and thematic areas such as Canada/Quebec, the Atlantic World, Empire and Colonization, Ancient Mediterranean World, Gender and Sexualities, Historiography and Historical Theory, History of Medicine, Intellectual History and Politics.

-For more information about preparing for graduate studies, please contact the History Student Affairs Adviser, Sylvia Crawford (sylvia.markhauser [at] mcgill.ca).
+For more information about preparing for graduate studies, please contact the History Student Affairs Advisor, Sylvia Crawford (sylvia.markhauser [at] mcgill.ca).

 The above advice was prepared by Professor Carman Miller, department of History.